maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Variations:

 Later IBM PC dialects used `SYSTEM` instead of `BYE`, exiting to the DOS shell.

+Some systems allow `GOODBYE` in place of or in addition to `BYE`.

 <!-- TOC --><a name="clr-and-clear"></a>
 ### `CLEAR` and `CLR`